lgmoneda/lgmoneda.github.io/_posts/2017-03-15-elisp-summary.md

 	(sleep-for 0.5)
 	(message "What were you expecting?"))

 ;; Like if, but without the then-part.
-Skip only when predicate is true (unless (predicate) (action1) ...)
+Skip only when the predicate is true (unless (predicate) (action1) ...)

 ; The cond form supports an arbitrary number of predicates and actions